IainStevenson/docker.multi.service.reverse.proxy/readme.md

 - support
 - mongo

-These example DNS host names are for the local top level domain and will be replicated for each of; local, test, demo, world
+These example DNS host names are for the local top level domain and will be replicated for each of; local, test, demo

-- identity.myinfo.local
+- identity.local.myinfo.world
-- api.myinfo.local
+- api.local.myinfo.world
-- store.myinfo.local
+- store.local.myinfo.world
-- support.myinfo.local
+- support.local.myinfo.world
-- mongo.myinfo.local
+- mongo.local.myinfo.world

 # More Reading: